Wataru Kaji: Biography

-According to Andrew Roth, Kaji had his hand in "everything", including a leaflet which Chinese airplanes dropped on Japan.
-According to historians, the Chinese Air Force in 1938 dropped leaflets on the Japanese home islands only once.
-In response the Japanese bombed the political department, nearly killing Kaji and his wife.
+Kaji was attached to the propaganda section of the Chinese Army Political Department under Kuo Mo-jo.
+Serving as "psychological adviser" to the section, which was staffed with scores of Japanese-educated Chinese.
+Tasked with writing propaganda for distribution amongst Japanese soldiers and civilians.
+According to Andrew Roth, Kaji had his hand in "everything", including leaflets which Chinese Airplanes dropped on Japan in 1938.
+The only instance of the Chinese Air Force dropping leaflets on the home islands.
+In response, the Japanese bombed the political department, nearly killing Kaji and his wife.

+In Hankow, and later in Chongqing, Kaji and his wife would be involved with the re-education of Japanese POWs.
+He founded the Japanese People's Anti-war Alliance in December 1939.
+An organization made up of defectors from the Japanese Army.
+Many of them having been recruited from Peace Village, a POW camp in Guizhou Province known for its humane treatment.
+They would be sent to the Guangxi front that same year.
+Broadcasting anti-war propaganda to Japanese troops.
+Their exploits during the Battle of Kunlun had even reached the Australian Press.
+During his service in the Chinese resistance, Wataru Kaji coined the term ‘verbal bullets’ (kotoba no dangan) or ‘voice bullets’ (koe no dangan) concerning his loudspeaker propaganda operations against Japanese soldiers on the front.
+Verbal bullets were meant to ‘fire at the hearts of the soldiers’.
+Used to agitate the Japanese soldiers into a state of mutiny.

+The Anti-War League was disbanded in 1941 due to a breakdown in relations between the Kuomintang and Communist Party and a subsequent increase in suspicion of leftists by the Nationalists.
+Kazuo Aoyama, a fellow dissident, would replace Kaji as psychological advisor for the Chinese Army.
+Their relationship would deteriorate over the years, with Kazuo being more favored by the Nationalists compared to Kaji.
+Despite Kazuo openly proclaiming himself a communist.
+According to Koji Ariyoshi, a Nisei military observer stationed in Chongqing, Kaji would be surveilled by Dai Li agents wherever he went.
+Still, Kaji continued to work as a propagandist for the Chinese government.

 In 1945, during Mao Zedong's visit to Chongqing for negotiations with Chiang Kai-shek, Mao, accompanied by Zhou Enlai, met with Wataru and his wife.
 It was reported that Mao Zedong thanked them for their "special contribution to the Chinese people's sacred war of resistance".
 John Young, a member of the Ministry of Affairs of China, acted as interpreter.

 In 1946, Kaji Wataru's two manuscripts "We Are Seven" and "Letters from the Front" were published in book form by the New York Japanese American Committee for Democracy.
 It was a "record of the first group of Japanese to fight for peace and democracy in China".
 The book tells the growth and propaganda work in Central China of the Japanese Anti-War League.
 The book was a limited edition with 1,000 copies published.
 Japanese dissident Taro Yashima designed the book cover.